OrestisZavlis/RelationalDisorder/README.md

-# A formal model of personality disorder as a relational disorder
+# A generative model of personality disorder as a relational disorder

 ## Introduction
 This repository includes code on a model that formalizes (static) personality disorders as (dynamic) relational disorders, using the computational process of mental inference.
 The idea that personality disorders can be viewed as mentalizing / object relational disorders has its roots in traditional psychoanalytic theories that viewed personality ...